 In 1956, at the age of 35, Czeslaw Slania arrived in Sweden, and has engraved stamps for the Swedish Post ever since.
 More information about the painter Jan Matejko is available here.
 Slania explains that "One of the pleasures is, that the motifs are so varied.
 That makes it very interesting to work here as an engraver.
 I like particularly when there are many different details in a motif, such as horses, clouds, naked skin, a small brooch ... this makes things pleasantly complicated, exactly as on my 1000th stamp!"A much more detailed biography is available through the book by Janusz Dunst: Czeslaw Slania Katalog Prac [Czeslaw Slania Catalogue of Works], published 09.15.2007 by Fischer Printing House, Poland.
 The book contains an extensive biography in Polish and English, and colour photographs of all Slania's works on stamps, philatelic items, and banknotes.
 ISBN 83-88352-41-5.
 The book is published in 1500 numbered copies + 100 unnumbered, and will not be reprinted.

-Now in his late seventies, the eminent master-craftsman has worked most extensively for the Swedish Post Office, but has also produced stamps for postal authorities all over the world.
+The eminent master-craftsman worked most extensively for the Swedish Post Office, but has also produced stamps for postal authorities all over the world.
 He [Czeslaw Slania] is the inheritor of a centuries-old skill that has been practiced by some of the greatest artists, including Rubens, Rembrandt and Dürer.

 His dexterity and attention to detail is quite remarkable; he has the ability to engrave at an astonishing 10 lines per millimeter.
 Slania's versatility is evident in the broad range of subject matter he happily tackles, from royal portraits and flora and fauna to film stars.